Frequently Asked Questions: Pre-Visit

-When your pet is admitted for surgery we take a significant deposit based on the estimate you are provided.
+When your pet is admitted for surgery we require a deposit of 100% of the surgical plan you are provided.
 Once surgery is completed if there were materials or expenses that were not needed or additional funds were required, upon discharge you are either notified of a refund or made aware of additional costs.

 In some instances, surgery can be done on the same day as your consultation.
 This is dependent on many factors, including staff availability, the type of procedure, current case load, available diagnostics, etc. When appropriate and with advanced notice, we may be able to reserve same day surgical time.

 We see a limited number of consult appointments each day during morning hours and perform our surgical procedures in the afternoons.
 Our client service representatives will do their best to schedule you as soon as possible.
 During this time most of our locations are booking out at least 2-3 weeks for consultation appointments.
 In most cases if your pet has a minor injury like a CCL tear or ongoing lameness, we can schedule you on our next available appointment date.
 We do offer a cancellation list if you would like to try to get in sooner.
 We try to fit in urgent cases like fractures and emergent life threatening conditions as soon as possible for surgery.
 If you think your pet needs to get in sooner, please give us a call and we will do our best to work with you.